DSC Radio & Pushbutton Distress Calls

 GMDSS SytemDSC Radio is a part of the Global Maritime Distress and Safety System (GMDSS)

-Everyone could eavesdrop on your conversations, and distress calls could go unanswered due to the widespread misuse of channel 16.
+In the past, everyone could eavesdrop on your conversations, and distress calls could go unanswered due to the widespread misuse of channel 16.
+All this changed with the arrival of the GMDSS and the DSC VHF radio.

 DSC Radio and MMSI